The-Software-Guild/orderbook-rest-client-team-8-marie-cary-iman/README.md

 - "trades/{orderId}" - GET – Returns each trade of a specific order based on ID.

 ### Business Logic
+- test suite
-- create new trade object
+- create new trade object(Logic done meg)
     - A unique Trade ID
     -  Execution time of the trade
      - Quantity filled in the trade